 Speakers: Anneliese Dodds, Glyn Fullelove, Helen Miller, Deborah Mattinson (debate held entirely online) (read report here)

 Where next for Capital Gains Tax?, held Thursday 17 September 2020

 Speakers: Stuart Adam, Katherine Bullock, Stephen Herring, Robert Palmer (debate held entirely online) (read report here)

 Launch of Treasury Committee Inquiry: Tax after Coronavirus, held Friday 17 July 2020

-Speakers: Rt Hon Mel Stride MP, Angela Eagle MP, Glyn Fullelove, Gemma Tetlow, Sam Mitha, Heather Self (read report here)
+Speakers: Rt Hon Mel Stride MP, Angela Eagle MP, Glyn Fullelove, Gemma Tetlow, Sam Mitha, Heather Self (event held entirely online) (read report here)

 'Tax in the 2010s: Successes and Failures', held on Wednesday 24 June 2020

 Speakers: David Gauke, Chris Leslie, Jane McCormick, Stuart Adam (debate held entirely online) (read report here)